 Brian has served as an advisor on Pennsylvania environmental and energy policy issues to three gubernatorial candidates, including former Governors Tom Ridge and Tom Corbett.
 He previously served on the transition teams for Governor Tom Corbett and Attorney General Mike Fisher.

 Brian formerly was majority counsel to the Pennsylvania Senate Environmental Resources and Energy Committee.
 In this capacity, he drafted major state environmental laws, including the Oil and Gas Act, state Superfund Act, the Storage Tank Act, and the Municipal Waste Planning, Waste Reduction and Recycling Act.

 An active lecturer on environmental topics for the Pennsylvania Bar Institute and the Chamber of Business and Industry, he has authored a variety of articles, book chapters and handbooks.
-In 2005 and 2007, Brian was selected by his peers for the Pennsylvania Super Lawyers® list and has also been selected for inclusion in The Best Lawyers in America© since 2007 in the areas of Environmental Law, Litigation - Environmental and Water Law.
+In 2005 and 2007, Brian was selected by his peers for the Pennsylvania Super Lawyers® list and has also been selected for inclusion in The Best Lawyers in America© since 2007 in the areas of Environmental Law, Litigation - Environmental.
 Best Lawyers named Brian 2022 "Lawyer of the Year" in Harrisburg in the area of Litigation - Environmental.
 He is recognized as a leading environmental lawyer by Chambers USA.

 The Dickinson School of Law, J.D., 1985

 - U.S. Court of Appeals for the Third Circuit